HomePolitics and Current AffairsShadows of Silence: Pakistan's Hidden Casualties

 The Pakistan Army sustained 236 fatalities that have gone unreported.
 These staggering casualty figures mark a substantial loss for the country's primary military force.

-In 2023, grappled with an unprecedented convergence of economic turmoil, political instability, and escalating security threats.
-Amidst this turmoil, a less visible but equally critical issue unfolded quietly: the underreporting of military and paramilitary casualties by the Inter-Services (ISPR), the military's media wing tasked with managing the security establishment's public image and disseminating information.
+In 2023, Pakistan grappled with an unprecedented convergence of economic turmoil, political instability, and escalating security threats.
+Amidst this turmoil, a less visible but equally critical issue unfolded quietly: the underreporting of military and paramilitary casualties by the Inter-Services Public Relations (ISPR), the military's media wing tasked with managing the security establishment's public image and disseminating information.

 A Cloak of Secrecy